ClevelandClinicQHS/sociome/README.md

 ![](https://raw.githubusercontent.com/NikKrieger/sociome/master/figures/rescaled_oh_adis.png)

-Notice that there is a middling effect on Ohio ADIs when all US counties are used as the reference area; this implies that Ohio counties are neither among the most deprived nor the least deprived in the United States.
+Notice that there is a middling effect on Ohio ADIs when all US counties are used as the reference population; this implies that Ohio counties are neither among the most deprived nor the least deprived in the US.

 ## Warning about missing data

-While allowing flexibility in specifying reference areas, data from the ACS are masked for sparsely populated places and may have too many missing values to return ADIs in some cases.
+While allowing flexibility in specifying reference populations, data from the ACS are masked for sparsely populated places and may have too many missing values to return ADIs in some cases.

 Also, know when to use the ACS1, ACS3, or ACS5.
 See https://www.census.gov/programs-surveys/acs/guidance/estimates.html.

+## Grant information
+The development of this software package was supported by a research grant from the National Institutes of Health/National Institute on Aging, (Principal Investigators: Jarrod E. Dalton, PhD and Adam T. Perzynski, PhD; Grant Number: 5R01AG055480-02).
+All of its contents are solely the responsibility of the authors and do not necessarily represent the official views of the NIH.